HAIAI/nlp-qa/README.md

-# NLP QA Final Project
+# NLP QA with BiLSTM and Attentions

-This repository contains starter code for the Natural Language Processing final project on question answering.
-For specific details on deliverables and deadlines, please refer to the final project spec posted on the course website.
+This repository contains WIP code for the Natural Language Processing on question answering.

-Authors: Shrey Desai, Yasumasa Onoe, and Greg Durrett
+Authors: Shrey Desai, Yasumasa Onoe, Greg Durrett and Hai Shaw

 1. [Getting Started](#getting-started)
     1. [Packages and Dependencies](#packages-and-dependencies)